dropps-io/lookso-protocol/LIPs/lip-social_registry.md

 * **version** allows clients that adhere to the protocol to display posts according to their version
 * **message** is the actual content of a post that will be displayed as text.
 * **author** is the address of the Universal Profile that submitted the post.
-* **validator** is the address of the contract that timestamped this particular post.
-Use it to retrieve the post data.
+* **validator** is the address of the post validator, the contract that timestamped this particular post.
+Use it to verify the post authenticity and timestamp.
 * **nonce** is what makes a post unique.
 Otherwise, posts written by the same author with the same message would generate the same hash and collide in the validator storage.
 The transaction would then revert when someone tried posting the same content twice.
 Even if on different dates!
 We don't want that.
 Anyone has the right to just pass by and say "Goodmorning!" everyday.
 * **links** they can be used in the future to extend the standard.
 * **tags** they can be used in the future as hashtags.